Ignite-Laboratories/Enigmaneering/enigma1/E1 - Temporal Analysis.md

 ...Wait, _**laughing!?**_

-It's...almost like its _dancing_ with your heart - phasing in and out perfectly with your whimsy!
-A cosmic calypso carefully and cleverly coursing through every corner your spirit -
+It's..._almost like its **dancing** with your heart!_  Phasing in and out perfectly with your whimsy - a cosmic calypso carefully and cleverly coursing through every corner your spirit -

 _Why didn't you notice that before!?_